AngelicaGaarcia1/osTicket-Installation/README.md

 </p>
 <p>

- •Download PHP 7.3.8 and extract the contents of the php-7.3.8-nts-Win32-VC15-x86 zip into the PHP folder you created in the Cdrive.
+ •Download PHP 7.3.8 and extract the contents of the php-7.3.8-nts-Win32-VC15-x86 zip into the PHP folder you created in the C drive.

 •Click start -> type in “This PC” and select it -> Click on Windows (C:) -> Create a folder here and name it: PHP.
 </p>